-Belfast musician & songwriter Michael Cunningham will launch his debut album Hidden Treasure, on December 11th.
+Belfast musician & songwriter Michael Cunningham released his debut album Hidden Treasure, in early 2018

 Already, several of the songs have been highlighted by ReverbNation, one of the world’s leading online music platforms, which provides tools and opportunities for musicians.
 Their user base has about 4 million musicians, fans, and labels in more than 250 countries.